Frequently Asked Questions

 Are any of your books a series/do I need to read them in order?

-Are you planning on writing sequels to any of your books?
+Are you planning on writing sequels to any of your young adult books?

 At this point, I’m not.
 I love the stories I’ve told, and I love where I’ve left my characters (yes, even We Used to Be Friends!).
 I’m so excited to write new stories with new characters, but, of course, never say never.